thevuong/next15-filterlist/STEPS.md

 - Suspense Search because SearchParams witch skeleton because SearchParams opt into dynamic rendering.
 - Showcase the result.
 If we turn off the slow the suspense boundaries would be mostly omitted.

-By are pushing data fetching down and displaying fallbacks while streaming in the RSC's as they finish, and utilizing the shared compute load between server and client, we can actually show something on the screen and even interact with what we have (fill search).
+By are pushing data fetching down and displaying fallbacks while streaming in the generated RSC's using minimal js, and utilizing the shared compute load between server and client, we can actually show something on the screen and even interact with what we have (fill search).
 All components fetch in parallel in this case since they are independent, reducing total load time.
 If they did depend on each other, we could have made more levels of suspenses inside each, streaming sequentially.
 Each component is now responsible for their own data, making them composable.

 ## Improve UX